California Academy of Mathematics and Science: Campus

-The school oversees numerous internship and summer programs with business partners, matching students with professionals from an industry of the student’s choice.
-Mentors from local industries help bridge the gap between the classroom and the “real world,” inspiring students to think beyond high school.
-One mentor who is still in contact with students he mentored over the years said, “I am most tough on time management, which I think helped them be successful in their studies.”
+In 1993 the school placed 11 students in university dormitories so they could better focus on their studies.
+Three of the teachers also used dormitories.
+Two foundations funded the use of the dormitories.

 History

 Created in 1990 by Dr. Kathleen Clark, CAMS was originally composed of the Southern Academic Complex (SAC) and was relatively small in comparison to now.
 About six years ago new buildings were constructed to help accommodate the students population.
 Now phase II is complete.
 The last building was finished midway through the 2007-2008 school year.
 Only CAMS seniors are currently granted access to CSUDH's newly completed student union during lunch hours.
 Dr. Clark retired at the end of the 2006-2007 school year after having been principal for as long as the graduating class of 2007 had been alive.
 Dr. Filer, previously vice-principal, became the new principal beginning with the 2007-2008 school year.
 Dr. Filer retired at the beginning of the 2013-2014 school year, and Mr. Brown became the principal.

-CAMS also has a lot of social activities and clubs to participate in.
-A few include Robotics, Test Code, Key Club, Society of Women Engineers, Filmmakers Club, Photography Club, Biomed Club, the Tennis team, etc.